-Stateful Apps on Tako: SQLite, Uploads, and the TAKO_DATA_DIR Contract
+Stateful Apps on Tako: SQLite and Uploads That Survive Deploys

 The first thing most side projects outgrow isn’t their server — it’s the assumption that they don’t need persistent storage.